Rock 95 Safe Cracker | Rock 95

 It’s the easiest safe in the world to crack… Just guess one number between 1 and 95…

-Be listening weekdays at 9am, 2pm, and 5pm for your chance to play ROCK 95 Safe Cracker!
-Guess the combination and you’ll crack the ROCK 95 safe and win the cash inside!
-Guess wrong – and we’ll put more cash in the safe!
+Be sure to check back every day and see which numbers have already been guessed.

-Here’s the thing… It’s the easiest safe in the world to crack… Just guess one number between 1 and 95…
+You could be the Rock 95 Safe Cracker… Your chance to win cash all month long!

-Rock 95 Safe Crackers… Your chance to win cash all summer long!
-Classic rock.
-New rock.
-Get it all.
-ROCK 95.
+The Rock 95 Safe Cracker only on Barrie’s Rock station ROCK 95.